 #2 – Brick House Tavern + Tap

 This chain has quickly risen to the top of my favorite places to enjoy a beer.
 With an expansive selection of craft beers and exceptional happy hour specials, I have frequented this establishment on a fairly regular basis.
-It helps that for the past year and a half it has been less than 10 minutes away from where I work.
+It helps that for the past year and a half, it has been less than 10 minutes away from where I work.
 As a result, many people from my office are often found there; we’ve even had holiday parties and going away celebrations there.
-The food is amazing, offering duck wings and fried zucchini curls, and it’s a nice place to retreat to in the winter a fireplace inside and a fire pit out on the patio.
-There’s never a bad time for Brickhouse.
+The food is amazing, offering duck wings and fried zucchini curls, and it’s a nice place to retreat to in the winter with a fireplace inside and a fire pit out on the patio.

 #1 – Alamo Drafthouse

 What is more perfect than being able to grab a local, craft beer?
 Grabbing one while catching the latest motion picture at the movie theater!
-Alamo Drafthouse combines three of my favorite activities all into one amazing experience: watching movies, eating great food, and having a quality drink.
-They feature a late night menu, special interactive screenings of old classics, and have even added a special lunch and happy hour menu.
-Exclusive offers are presented to Victory Rewards Members (of which I’m a part of) which include free advanced screenings of select movies, usually with extra behind-the-scenes features, buy-one-get-one specials, and even special pricing on menu items.
+Alamo Drafthouse combines three of my favorite activities into one fantastic experience: watching movies, eating great food, and having a quality drink.
+They feature a late-night menu and special interactive screenings of old classics.
+Exclusive offers are presented to Victory Rewards Members, which include free advanced screenings of select movies, usually with extra behind-the-scenes features, buy-one-get-one specials, and even special pricing on menu items.
 I’ve met some awesome people at the bar and seen many great movies.
-Plus, the reserved seating and low tolerance, no cell phone policy makes this the number one place to see a film… and grab a beer
+Plus, the reserved seating and zero-tolerance cell phone policy make this the number-one place to see a film… and grab a beer

 Cheers!